Genshin Impact: Post-release

-Genshin Impact received "generally favorable reviews" according to review aggregator Metacritic.
-The open world of Teyvat drew praise; IGNs Travis Northup described Teyvat as "a world that is absolutely bursting at the seams with possibilities", and Hardcore Gamers Jordan Helm described it as "one big environmental puzzle".
-Liyue in particular was picked out by Kotakus Sisi Jiang for being "one of the most exciting regions that I've visited in a video game in years", before continuing on to discuss how the region "shows an idealized portrayal of Chinese social relations that exists in localized pockets".
-Game Informer characterized the game as an incredible experience, noting that "[t]he gameplay loop of collection, upgrading, and customization is captivating and compelling".
-The execution of gameplay impressed Pocket Gamer, and Destructoids Chris Carter called the combat system "one of the most interesting things" about the game.
-NPR remarked that the game had an abundance of content despite being free to play.
-Gene Park of The Washington Post lauded the game as revolutionary for the genre, having players "imagine a mobile gaming world with titles with quality that matches the industry's top-tier experiences".
-Polygon also praised the game for differentiating itself from its peers, heralding its arrival as mobile games become more mainstream and appealing to "an audience outside the typical mobile gaming demographic" and "new players without the hardware to play more conventional and resource-hogging RPGs".
+Genshin Impact received "generally favorable reviews" according to review aggregator website Metacritic, and an 87% rating on OpenCritic.
+The world-building and design were praised by multiple critics, with IGNs Travis Northup describing Teyvat as "a world that is absolutely bursting at the seams with possibilities", and Hardcore Gamers Jordan Helm calling it "one big environmental puzzle".
+The game's commercial success has been attributed to its visual design and use of Chinese cultural references.
+In particular, Liyue was picked out by Kotakus Sisi Jiang for being "one of the most exciting regions that I've visited in a video game in years", who discussed how the region "shows an idealized portrayal of Chinese social relations that exists in localized pockets".
+Fans raised concerns over whitewashing and cultural appropriation in regards to the character designs for Sumeru and Natlan.

+The gameplay itself was also generally well-received.
+Daniel Tack of Game Informer characterized Genshin Impact as an incredible experience, writing that "[t]he gameplay loop of collection, upgrading, and customization is captivating and compelling".
+Pocket Gamers Dave Aubrey commended the execution of gameplay, while Destructoids Chris Carter called the combat system "one of the most interesting things" about the game.
+Kaity Kline of NPR opined that the game had an abundance of content despite being free to play.
+Gene Park of The Washington Post lauded the game as revolutionary for the genre, allowing players to "imagine a mobile gaming world with titles with quality that matches the industry's top-tier experiences".
+Polygons Khee Hoon Chan also praised the game for differentiating itself from its peers, becoming successful as mobile games rose to mainstream popularity and appealing to players unable to play resource-intensive RPGs.

+The game's English voice acting was poorly received by fans and critics; Kotakus Sisi Jiang characterized it as inaccurate to the original Chinese voice-over.
+Jiang compared the Chinese voices to "real friends" and said the English dubs sounded like anime tropes.
+Some fans disliked the voice acting for certain characters such as Barbara so much that they directed criticism towards the actors who voiced them; Nathan Grayson of Kotaku wrote that the character's voice actress, Laura Stahl, was being harassed "for being good at taking notes from a director."
+Several of the game's English voice actors refused to record their lines during the 2024–2025 SAG-AFTRA video game strike, leading to several roles to be recast.
+This included the voice actress for Paimon being changed from Corinna Boettger to Penelope Rawlins, a change which was welcomed by Austin Wood of GamesRadar+.
+The game also has voice lines available in Japanese and Korean.
+The Japanese voice cast is routinely marketed as "star-studded".
+Korean reviewers such as Park Gwang-seok of Inven described the Korean dub as "impeccable" and "of a high level of completion".